 Best Option for the Steve McQueen Blue Shawl Collar Cardigan

 Well, it does have “McQueen” in the name.
 So I kinda had to include it, didn’t I?
 BERK makes the cardigan in Scotland from hand combed cashmere, wrapped into 4-ply yarn.
-And it has all the style details you could want.
+In other words, this one is going to be very soft and very heavy.
+And, despite being a darker navy, it has all the other style details you could want.
+Sizes medium to XXXL are in stock on their website.